Who cares if it’s true?

 BS3: In 1976, a football player bragged to a circle of friends that he had received a 725 score (out of 800 maximum) on one part of the SAT test.
 After he left, a smartass classmate observed that SAT scores then only ended in zeroes, so he could not even possibly be telling the truth.
 (Yes, that smartass was me.)

 We bullshit when we feel the compulsion to talk without knowing what the hell we are talking about.
 This occurs in public life for politicians—listen to their bloviations in any July 4 speech (especially in 2026, Lord help us).
-But it also occurs in private life for all of us—in social gatherings and on social media, when we sense we are expected or encouraged to opine about anything.
+But it also occurs in private life for all of us—in social gatherings and on social media, when we sense we are expected or encouraged to opine on anything.

 2. Deep down, we love the truth.
 Spinoza says we are driven to be rational by love—by the passion we have to attain greater perfection.
 We can’t help ourselves loving truth.
-Lies deprive us of our connection to the world and to others.
-(Frankfurt leaves room for mutually understood lying between friends.
-I hope this applies to matters like guessing the other person’s weight, where my rule is to make an accurate and precise estimate in my head and then halve it.)

 A Restatement coda:

 BS4: A law school classmate told of a Princeton party where he and two other good-sized fellows were standing and someone asked how tall they were.
 “I’m 6’7”,” said the first guy.
-“I’m 6’8”,” said the second guy.
+“I’m 6’7 1/2”,” said the second guy.
 My classmate said, “I’m 6’6”.”
 It was apparent to all the partygoers that my classmate was the tallest one there.
 The other guys had been reporting their supposed heights for so long they would have passed a lie detector test.

 That was Davison M. Douglas, the much-admired moral heart of our class and later Dean of the William & Mary Law School.
-He mailed me a copy of On Bullshit saying it immediately reminded him of me—not for bullshitting per se but for the careful scholarly attention it paid to an attenuated and subtle concept (see photo above).
+Dave mailed me a copy of On Bullshit saying it immediately reminded him of me—not for bullshitting per se but for the careful scholarly attention it paid to an attenuated and subtle concept (see photo above).
 I accepted his gift and sentiment with pride and, more significantly, without pretense.